zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 - [ ] I have found that sometimes a task would not fit into max seq length.
 How to detect that case and what to do?
 - [ ] Measure the effect of using the feature above in a normal training
 - [ ] Optimize the parametrization of single task ttft (stttft) (learning rate and steps) Does it improve over the baseline?
+- [ ] Try with constant learning rate schedule, might be better for short fine-tunings.